visioncortex/SymCode/crczoo/Readme.md

 Implementation is generated using https://pycrc.org/ using the bit-by-bit algorithm, which does not use a lookup table, and is most suitable for checking small amounts of data.

-The Zoo is collected from https://crccalc.com/
+The Zoo is collected from and verified against https://crccalc.com/

 CRC5
 ```